cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 tags: [c, javascript, scala, higher order functions]
 image: /assets/scala_code.jpg
 layout: post
+description: I find higher order functions to be one of the key properties of functional programming languages, as they enable functions to be first class values in a language.
+This is how I learned about them.
 ---

 I find higher order functions to be one of the key properties of functional programming languages, as they enable functions to be first class values in a language.
 Per [definition](https://en.wikipedia.org/wiki/Higher-order_function), every function that takes functions as arguments and/or returns functions as results is a higher order function.